 Add dress Name Function Settings Status Status Write Related Words Bits after mode change at star- tup timing flags, set- tings A99 A99.00 UM Read Protection Status Indicates whether the entire user program in the PLC is read-protected.
 OFF: UM not read-protected.
-ON: UM read- Retained Retained When pro- tection is set or cleared A99.01 Task Read Protection Status Indicates whether read protection is set for individual tasks. protected.
-OFF: Tasks not read-protected.
-ON: Tasks Retained Retained When pro- tection is set or cleared 100.00 A99.02 Program Write Protection Indicates whether the program is read-pro- tected.
-Datainad Databasel NA/1 A99.02 Program Write Protection Status when Read Protec- tion Is Set write-protected.
+ON: UM read-protected.
+Retained Retained When pro- tection is set or cleared A99.01 Task Read Protection Status Indicates whether read protection is set for individual tasks.
+OFF: Tasks not read-pro- tected.
+ON: Tasks read-pro- Retained Retained When pro- tection is set or cleared A99.02 Program Write Protection Status when Read Protec- tion Is Set Indicates whether the program is write-protected.
 OFF: Write- enabled.
 ON: Write- protected.
 Retained Retained When pro- tection is set or cleared A99.03 Enable/Dis- able Status for Backing Up the Program to a Memory Cassette Indicates whether creating a backup program file (.OBJ) is enabled or disabled.
 OFF: Enabled.
 ON: Disabled.
 Retained Retained When pro- tection is set or cleared A99.12 UM Read Pro- tection Release Enable Flag Indicates when UM read protection cannot be released because an incorrect password was input five times consecutively.
-OFF: Protection can be released ON: Protection cannot be released Retained Retained wrong pass word is input for the fifth time, when memory is A99.13 Task Read Protection Release Enable Flag Indicates when task read protection cannot be released because an incorrect password was input five times consecutively.
-OFF: Protection can be released ON: Protection cannot be released Retained Retained A99.14 IR/DR Opera- tion between Tasks Retained ON when index and data registers are shared between all tasks.
+OFF: Protection can be released ON: Protection cannot be released Retained Retained When wrong pass word is input for the fifth time, when A99.13 Task Read Protection Release Enable Flag Indicates when task read protection cannot be released because an incorrect password was input five times consecutively.
+OFF: Protection can be released ON: Protection cannot be released Retained Retained memory is A99.14 IR/DR Opera- tion between Tasks Retained ON when index and data registers are shared between all tasks.
 OFF when separate index and data registers are being used in each task.
-OFF: Inde- pendent ON: Shared (default) Retained Retained A99.15 Timer/Counter PV Refresh Mode Flag Indicates whether the CPU Unit is operating in BCD mode or binary mode.
+OFF: Independent ON: Shared (default) Retained Retained A99.15 Timer/Counter PV Refresh Mode Flag Indicates whether the CPU Unit is operating in BCD mode or binary mode.
 OFF: BCD mode ON: Binary mode Retained Retained